StNekroman/nest-next-router/README.md

 # I want Next render engine in Nest.
 Now!

 First of all, you don't need that - just use Next file-based routing and that's all.
-But in case if you **really** need Next render engine on Nest side, you can do it (while not recommended):
+But in case if you **really** need Next render engine on Nest side and insist, you can do it (while not recommended):

 ```TypeScript
 import {